-Opened in 1997 by owner-chef Graziano Cattaneo, an Italian native from Lombardy, Krizia is an elegant, below-ground restaurant hiding in a quiet street in Budapest's District 6 near the city center.
-The snug space has less than a dozen tables—all of them covered in white linen—and adorably ceremonial servers, especially the older of the two long-time waiters.
+Opened in 1997 by owner-chef Graziano Cattaneo, an Italian native from Lombardy, Krizia comes closest in Budapest to offering a true-to-Italy ristorante experience.
+The place is located inside an elegant below-ground space on a quiet street in Budapest's District 6, near the city center.
+The snug restaurant has less than a dozen tables—all of them covered in white linen—and adorably ceremonial servers, especially the older of the two long-time waiters.

-The menu features typical northern Italian dishes like lasagne (€8) and tortelloni, the latter of which includes a foie gras-stuffed version for a special treat (€12).
-I also enjoy Krizia's perfectly creamy risotto (€10)—eat it with a spoon—and the sliced filet mignon paired with porcini mushrooms and a side of polenta infused with stracchino cheese (€22).
-The wine menu features both Italian—anything from a Lambrusco to Chianti, Barbaresco, and Brunello—and Hungarian bottles, and a range of Italian amari (herbal liqueurs).
-The seafood selections include branzino, gilt-head bream, and salmon, and are among the best you will find in a landlocked country like Hungary.
+The menu features typical northern Italian dishes like lasagne (€8) and tortelloni, the latter also available with a foie gras-filling in case you'd like a special treat (€12).
+I also enjoy Krizia's perfectly creamy risotto (€10)—eat it with a spoon—and the sliced filet mignon with porcini mushrooms and a side of stracchino cheese-infused polenta (€22).
+The wine list comprises everything from Lambrusco to Chianti, Barbaresco, and Brunello, and also Hungarian bottles.
+You can round out your meal in Italian style with a splash of Fernet or some other kind of amaro.